0x5929/Sec/README.md

   ### Entire toolset can be downloaded in a fresh Kali install, or tools could be downloaded individually as needed.

-   - to retrieve the entire repo of toolsets: `git clone https://github.com/rennitbaby/Sec.git`
+   - to retrieve the entire repo of toolsets and instructions: `git clone https://github.com/0x5929/Sec.git`
-   - to retrieve an individual tool: `wget https://raw.githubusercontent.com/rennitbaby/Sec/main/path/to/script/or/binary`
+   - to retrieve an individual tool: `wget https://raw.githubusercontent.com/0x5929/Sec/main/path/to/script/or/binary`

    ### Overall pentest methodology